 The requirements for admission to Albany Medical College's first year class are as follows:

-- Successful completion of a minimum three years college work (90 semester hours or 135 quarter hours of credit) completed in an accredited college or university, preferably in this country or Canada.
+- Successful completion of a minimum three years of college work (90 semester hours or 135 quarter hours of credit) completed in an accredited college or university, preferably in this country or Canada.

 - Successful completion of one year of each of the following with related laboratory experience: